Search Results

 * The frequency reflects data from long-term treatment with a high dose (150 mg/day).

-Meta-analysis and pharmacoepidemiological data point towards a small increased risk of arteriothrombotic events (for example myocardial infarction) associated with the use of diclofenac, particularly at a high dose (150 mg daily) and during long-term treatment (see section 4.4).
+Meta-analysis of controlled clinical studies and pharmacoepidemiological data point towards a small increased risk of arterial thromboembolic events (for example myocardial infarction or stroke) associated with the use of diclofenac, particularly at a high dose (150 mg daily) and during long-term treatment (See section 4.4 Special warnings and precautions for use)

 Visual effects